✨ newIntroducing Fleek Machines (Early access): One-click verified and private compute

 💡: Please note that you can change the content here as per your needs.

-⚠️: If you don’t want to compile your site locally, you can skip this step and move to the next one.
+⚠️: If you don’t want to compile your site locally, you can skip step 3 and move to step 4.

-1. Finally, head over to config.md and make the following changes to ensure it deploys correctly on Fleek -
+1. Next, head over to config.md and make the following changes to ensure it generates correctly with publish.py (the publish script expects [domain] to have a value) and deploys correctly on Fleek -

 [title]: <> (Vitalik Buterin's website)